michaelcourcy/ceph-callback/readme.md

 ## Diclaimer 1

-This solution is a workaround, it is planned to integrate a solution for using STANDAR_IA directly in Kasten and this workaround will be useless.
+This solution is a workaround, at some point (date unknown) Kasten will integrate a solution for using STANDARD_IA directly in Kasten and this workaround will be useless.

 ## Disclaimer 2